Dynamical convexity and elliptic periodic orbits for Reeb flows: Proof of Theorems A and B

-To finish the proof of Theorem \ref{Thm 1}, consider first the case (H1).
-Take a sequence $R_n \to \infty$ and a sequence of $J_{R_n}$-holomorphic cylinders $u_n: \R \times \R/\Z \to \bW$ positively asymptotic to $\ga^+_\mi$ and negatively asymptotic to $\ga^-_\mi$.
+{\bf Case (H1).} Take a sequence $R_n \to \infty$ and a sequence of $J_{R_n}$-holomorphic cylinders $u_n: \R \times \R/\Z \to \bW$ positively asymptotic to $\ga^+_\mi$ and negatively asymptotic to $\ga^-_\mi$.
 The existence of such cylinders is ensured by Proposition \ref{cylinder}.
 Since the asymptotes are fixed, the energy of $u_n$ is uniformly bounded.
 Therefore, by SFT-compactness there are integer numbers $1\leq l < l^\pr \leq m$ and a subsequence $u_n$ converging in a suitable sense to a holomorphic building given by \begin{itemize} \item (possibly several) $J_+$-holomorphic curves $u^1,\dots,u^{l-1}$; \item one $\bar J_2$-holomorphic curve $u^l$; \item (possibly several) $J$-holomorphic curves $u^{l+1},\dots,u^{l^\pr-1}$; \item one $\bar J_1$-holomorphic curve $u^{l^\pr}$; \item (possibly several) $J_-$-holomorphic curves $u^{l^\pr+1},\dots,u^m$. \end{itemize} Moreover, these holomorphic curves satisfy the properties (a)-(e) mentioned in the proof of Lemma \ref{lemma1}.
-Since $\ga^+_\mi$ has minimal action, every $J_+$-holomorphic curves $u^1,\dots,u^{l-1}$ must contain only trivial vertical cylinders.
+Since $\ga^+_\mi$ has minimal action, every $J_+$-holomorphic curve $u^1,\dots,u^{l-1}$ must contain only trivial vertical cylinders.
 Consequently, $u^l=u^1$ is positively asymptotic to $\ga^+_\mi$ which implies that it is somewhere injective.
-Let $\ga^-_1,\dots,\ga^-_l$ be the negative asymptotes of $u^l$.
-Reordering these orbits if necessary, we have that $\ga^\pr_\mi := \ga^-_1$ has free homotopy class $\ba$ and $\ga^-_2,\dots,\ga^-_l$ are contractible.
-Thus, $\balpha^\pr$ carries a periodic orbit $\ga^\pr_\mi$ with free homotopy class $\ba$.
+Let $\ga^-_1,\dots,\ga^-_k$ be the negative asymptotes of $u^l$.
+Reordering these orbits if necessary, we have that $\ga^\pr_\mi := \ga^-_1$ has free homotopy class $\ba$ and $\ga^-_2,\dots,\ga^-_k$ are contractible.
+Thus, $\balpha^\pr$ carries a periodic orbit $\ga^\pr_\mi$ with free homotopy class $\ba$; see Figure \ref{fig:SFT compactness}.

 Now, suppose that every contractible periodic orbit $\tilde\ga$ of $\alpha$ satisfies $\czl(\tilde\ga)\geq \rs(\vr)-n$.
 Then $\rcz(\ga^-_i)\geq 0$ for every $i\geq 2$, where the index is computed using a trivialization $\Upsilon$ given by a capping disk.
 Indeed, by our assumption $\cz(\ga^-_i,\Upsilon) \geq \rs(\vr,\Upsilon) - n$.
 Thus we arrive at